Actual radio image of a black hole (Source: here)

 Brian Kiefer, my inspirational high school chemistry teacher, likened the problem of observing sub-atomic entities to bouncing a bowling ball off a mosquito to discern its contours!

 While the Heisenberg Uncertainty Principle is hugely important in Quantum Theory, it plays no part in General Relativity.
-At macro level, it makes no sense to say that the location and momentum of objects can only be determined with non-zero probability.
-Take yourself!
-Do you know where you are in this moment?
+At macro level, it makes no sense to say the location and momentum of objects can only be determined with non-zero probability.
+Take the example of yourself!
+Do you know where you are in this moment in time?
 Do you know if you are moving?
 Yes, of course you do!

 It not clear if the force is with gravity (Source: here)